 Designated Safeguarding Lead.
 (DSL)

 The DSL is the individual at the Kindergarten who is appointed to take lead responsibility for child protection.
-At Faraway Tree, both Kristie Chesters- Manager, and Amber Davison- Deputy Manager have advanced safeguarding training and share the DSL role.
+At Faraway Tree, both Kristie Chesters- Manager, and Deanne Howe- Deputy Manager have advanced safeguarding training and share the DSL role.

 Your health visitor is a trained nurse or midwife and specialises in the health and development of children in their Early Years (from birth to five).

 -Children's growth and development

 -Feeding your baby, including breastfeeding and weaning support.

 -Behavioural support.
 (Including sleep, toilet-training, teething and nutrition.)